tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 - Embarrassingly parallel - tasks do not need to communicate during processing so job is divided and each task can be run on different node.
 Good example is movie rendering where you can go frame by frame or with hyperparameter tuning in ML.
 - Fine-grained parallelism - tasks need to communicate often.
 If very often this leads to creating solutions with ultra-low-speed networking (Infiniband to build HPC cluster).
 ML training might have some parts considered coarse-grained (eg. decision trees are calculated in parallel and then combined together), but especially in Deep Learning they are fine-grained.

+About models
-- Sklearn, XGBoost, LightGBM, CatBoost are single-node solutions
+- Sklearn is single-node
+- XGBoost, LightGBM, CatBoost support multinode, but it is complex = LightGBM can use SynapseML (by Microsoft) to run distributed on Spark or Dask to run on Python nodes, xgboost.spark to run XGBoost (in Preview in Databricks)
-- MLLib (Spark ML) is distributed solution
+- SparkML is distributed solution directly on Spark
 - Tensorflow, PyTorch, Keras are single-node solutions, but solutions to make them distributed are available (yet complex).

 **Horovod** is Databricks tool to provide parallelism to deep learning on Spark = can accelerate DL.

 **Hyperopt** is Databricks tool to provide hyperparameter tuning on Spark by running multiple single-node jobs across cluster = can accelerate hyperparameter tuning of single-node implementations, but is **not** making single DL job run in parallel manner.

+**Dask** is Python solution for distributed training.

+**Kubeflow** is Kubernetes-native solution for ML workloads for both training and inferencing - great for Tensorflow, plans to support PyTorch, XGBoost

+**SynapseML** are tools to ease running distributed ML on top of Spark

 # Training
 First we need to declare model, in this example LinearRegression, where we need to specify features and label.